anthonymendez/Java-Forward-vs-Backwards-Loops/README.md

 ## Disclaimer

-This was not a serious experiment by any means.
-I was bored and wanted to test out the difference between forward and backward loops in Java.
+<b>This was not a serious experiment by any means.</b> I was bored and wanted to test out the difference between forward and backward loops in Java.

 ## My System